+Two or more people own the property (real or personal) together.
+Three different types of shared ownership are discussed below.

+1. TENANCY IN COMMON

-Type of Ownership What It Means Shared Ownership Two or more people own the property (real or personal) together.
-The different types of shared ownership are discussed below.
-Two or more people have an undivided fractional interest in the whole property for the duration of the tenancy. • Tenancy in Common These interests are not necessarily equal, i.e., two joint tenants do not necessarily each own half of the property.
-One owner may dispose of his share without permission of the other owner(s), but cannot take these actions with respect to the entire property.
-When one owner dies, his interest passes to his heirs or estate.
-There is no automatic right to survivorship for the surviving tenants-in-common.
+Two or more people have an undivided fractional interest in the whole property for the duration of the tenancy.
+These interests are not necessarily equal, i.e., two joint tenants do not necessarily each own half of the property.

-Shared Ownership (Continued)
+One owner may dispose of his/her share without permission of the other owner(s) but cannot take these actions with respect to the entire property.

+When one owner dies, his/her interest passes to his/her heirs or estate.
+There is no automatic right to survivorship for the surviving tenants-in-common

-Type of Ownership What It Means Tenancy in Common Example: Don, Charles and Fred Evans own property as tenants-in-common.
+Example: Don, Charles and Fred Evans own property as tenants-in-common.
 Charles and Fred each own an undivided 1⁄4 interest while Don owns the remaining 1⁄2 interest.
 If Don Evans were to sell his 1⁄2 interest to Stan Long, Mr. Long would be a tenant-in-common with Charles and Fred.
 If Mr. Long were then to die so that property passed to his 4 children, each of them would own 1/8 interest as tenants-in-common with Charles and Fred, who would each continue to own 1⁄4 interest.
-Joint Tenancy Each person has an undivided ownership interest and possession of the whole property for the duration of the tenancy.
-In effect, each owns all of the property.
-Right to survivorship applies to the other owner(s).
-Upon the death of one of only two joint tenants, the survivor becomes the sole owner.
-On the death of one of three or more joint tenants, the survivors become joint tenants of the entire interest. • Tenancy by the Entirety Exists only with married couples While married, the wife and husband own the property as a unit and the property can only be disposed of if both give consent If divorced, the former spouses become tenants-incommon and each can sell his/her share without the other's consent.
-Right to survivorship applies Upon the death of one tenant by the entirety, the survivor takes the whole.